wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-ballerina-graphql-api.md

     !!! info
          The **Choreo GitHub App** requires the following permissions:<br/><br/>- Read and write access to code and pull requests.<br/><br/>- Read access to issues and metadata.<br/><br/>You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) if you do not want Choreo to have access to your GitHub account.
 However, Choreo requires write access only to send pull requests to a user repository.
 Choreo will not directly push any changes to a repository.

-8. In the **Connect Repository** pane, enter the following information:
+8. Enter the following information:

     | **Field**             | **Description**        |
     |-----------------------|------------------------|